beepscore/websearcher/README.md

 ### Download web page containing HTML and Javascript
 Many web requests return a combination of HTML and Javascript.
+Viewing "page source" shows html and javascript, but not the result of running the javascript.

 For example, a google search.

         https://www.google.com/#q=pythan

-Use selenium webdriver to load the page.
+Use selenium webdriver to load the page in a browser.
-Wait until it runs the javascript and gets more html.
+Have selenium wait until the browser executes the javascript and gets more html.
 Then parse and search the page e.g. with Beautiful Soup.

 # References